httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 field to requests, or modify an existing `Client-Cert` header field.
 Similarly, clients MUST NOT employ the `Client-Cert` header field in requests.

-A server that receives a request with a `Client-Cert` header field value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of {{?RFC6585}}.

 # Deployment Considerations {#deployment}

 ## Header Field Compression